ondat/documentation/docs/install/kubernetes.md

 ### License cluster

 Newly installed Ondat clusters must be licensed within 24 hours.
-Our developer license is free, and supports up to 5TiB of provisioned storage.
+Our personal license is free, and supports up to 1TiB of provisioned storage.

 To obtain a license, follow the instructions on our [licensing operations](/docs//operations/licensing) page.